the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-The test still fails though.
-That's because we are using `toBe` instead of `toStrictEqual` here.
+This test still fails because we are using `toBe` instead of `toStrictEqual`.
 The `toBe` assertive function makes a strict comparison like `newState === expectedState`.
-However, the object reference is not the same here, it's just the content of the object.
-Hence we have to use `toStrictEqual` rather than `toBe` to just compare the object's content:
+The object reference is not the same, however; it's just the content of the object.
+We use `toStrictEqual` instead of `toBe` to limit our comparison to the object's content:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~